-A pathway consists of many individual lessons, centred around either an audio podcast or youtube-style video.
+A learning pathway consists of many individual lessons, centered around either an audio podcast or YouTube-style video.
 It’s first recommended to listen or watch the video to hear the language initially in context.
 The instructor also often drops in interesting cultural information and takes their time to clarify any complicated grammar.

 The real meat of the lesson then comes next, with the line-by-line dialogue, vocab list and grammar bank.
 You can now take your time to listen to each line in isolation, and even record your own pronunciation!
 The vocab list includes any new words that the lesson introduces, each with plenty of example sentences.

 Finally, everything is summarised rather concisely into the lesson notes.
 You’ll probably find yourself spending most of your time studying these since they contain everything from the lesson and do an amazing job of explaining the grammar rules and structure of the language.

 You can then test your knowledge by taking a short quiz or assessment (depending upon the pathway type) and move onto the next lesson in the series.
 And remember – everything is fully downloadable at no extra cost!